circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

         command: '-X verify'
         app_src_directory: 'tests'

-# here we specify our workflows, most of which are conditionally executed based upon pipeline parameter values. each
+# here we specify our workflows, most of which are conditionally executed based upon pipeline parameter values.
-# workflow calls a specific job defined above, in the jobs section.
+# Each workflow calls a specific job defined above, in the jobs section.
 workflows:
   # when pipeline parameter, run-build-service-1-job is true, the build-service-1 job is triggered.
   service-1: